wind-python/windpowerlib/README.rst

 Optional Packages
 ~~~~~~~~~~~~~~~~~

-To see the plots of the windpowerlib example in the :ref:`examplereference-label` section you should `install the matplotlib package <http://matplotlib.org/users/installing.html>`_.
+To see the plots of the windpowerlib example in the `'Examples and basic usage' <http://windpowerlib.readthedocs.io/en/latest/getting_started.html#examplereference-label>`_ section you should `install the matplotlib package <http://matplotlib.org/users/installing.html>`_.
 Matplotlib can be installed using pip3 though some Linux users reported that it is easier and more stable to use the pre-built packages of your Linux distribution.